1. Up drown court, England:

 By the 1200's, the sonnet form (from the Italian sonneto , "little song") was set well enough to be defined as Italian poets were writing them: 14 lines are divided into an 8-line problem statement that is resolved in the last 6 lines.
 As in the sample at the right, a shift in tone was typical in lines 8-9 because of this structure.

-Shakespeare and many others adapted the form to include two more rhymes at the ends of lines than the Italian form used.
+In the 1500's, William Shakespeare and many others adapted the form to include two more rhymes at the ends of lines than the Italian form used.
 Although there is still an echo of the shift in tone in lines 8-9, the last two lines of the English sonnet rhyme together and cap off the previous 12 lines.
 Usually about love, sonnets often are written about beauty but also about the effects of time and mortality.

-Sir Thomas Wyat (1503-1542), and Henry Howard, Earl of Surrey (c.
+The first English sonnets were composed by Sir Thomas Wyat (1503-1542), and Henry Howard, Earl of Surrey (c.
 1517-1547); and the first appearance of any in book form was in the rare publication briefly known as Tottle's Miscellany, whose full title is "Songs and Sonettes written by the ryght honourable lorde Henry Howard late Earle of Surrey, and other."

 For the concise expression of an isolated poetic thought--an intellectual or sensuous "wave" keenly felt, emotionally and rhythmically--the sonnet would seem to be the best medium, the means apparently prescribed by certain radical laws of melody and harmony, in other words, of nature: even as the swallow's wing is the best for rapid Volant wheel and shift, as the heron's for mounting by wide gyrations, as that of the kite or the albatross for sustained suspension.
 To bring this more clearly home to the mind of the reader unacquainted with the true scope of our sonnet-literature and of the technique of the sonnet itself, and to illustrate its development and capacity, is the aim of this introductory note.
 It is no new ground that is here broken.
 The sonnet has had many apologists and critical historians, and has been considered from many points of view.